isb-cgc/readthedocs/docs/source/sections/BigQuery/ControlledAccessVCF.rst

 Fileters to locate VCF Tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To retrieve all the metadata of the **CURRENT** controlled access VCF tables stored on our BigQuery the following filters can be applied:
+To retrieve all the metadata of the **CURRENT** controlled access VCF tables stored in our BigQuery the following filters can be applied:

 1. Status -> CURRENT
 2. Data Type -> VARIANT CALL MUTATIONS